xanxustyle/geflaspohler-info-pathplan/README.md

 * matplotlib
 * Ipython

-The code is written in Python 2.7+ syntax, and minor adjustments may need to be made to be Python 3 compatible.
+The code is adjusted to be Python 3 compatible from [geflaspohler's informative path planner](https://github.com/geflaspohler/informative-path-planning)